-- WCs will have 3.75 litres effective flush volume. - Wash hand basins will have a flow rate of no greater than 5 litres/min - Showers will have a flow rate of no greater than 6 litres/min. - Kitchen taps will have a flow rate of no greater than 6 litres/min - Domestic dishwashers will have a capacity of no greater than 12 litres/cycle. - Commercial dishwashers will have a capacity of no greater than 5 litres/rack.
+- WCs will have 3.75 litres effective flush volume. - Wash hand basins will have a flow rate of no greater than 5 litres/min - Showers will have a flow rate of no greater than 6 litres/min. - Kitchen taps will have a flow rate of no greater than 6 litres/min - Commercial dishwashers will have a capacity of no greater than 5 litres/rack.